yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-syscall-201.md

 ## Define a system call handler

-In Linux Kernel, every system call function is defined via a macro called `SYSCALL_DEFINE<#>`, where `<#>` stands for the number of arguments this system call function takes.
+In Linux Kernel, every system call function is defined via a macro called `SYSCALL_DEFINE<n>`, where `<n>` stands for the number of arguments this system call function takes.
 We shall take a closer look at this macro in the next blog.

 ## Establishment of system call table